Marta44/Stroll-Brighton/README.md

 - I took inspiration from this website for the colours combination [Musée Sainte-Croix website](https://www.awwwards.com/sites/musee-sainte-croix)
 ## Acknowledgements
+I would like to say thanks to my mentor Ignatius Ukwuoma for his guidance and precious advices during the project.
 I want to thank the Code Institute **SLACK Community** for the assistance and source of learning.
 > **_NOTE:_** This is for educational purposes.